zense/IIITB-StudentKit/docs/required.md

 ### **3. Should I bring a scientific calculator?**

 First year students would have most of their Exams on a Digital pad and calculator would be available on screen, so a calculator isn't a **necessity** in your 1st year.
 You could need it in your further years or certain courses.

 You can also approach your seniors (who would be passing out) to buy theirs, as scientific calculators are rather expensive.

-### **4. Should I bring a matress Along?**
+### **4. Should I bring a mattress Along?**

-You can buy a matress in campus on your first day, a shop would be set up where you can compare and buy whatever type of matress you want.
+You can buy a mattress in campus on your first day, a shop would be set up where you can compare and buy whatever type of mattress you want.

 ### **5. What all would be there in my room?**